Emotionally mature men are hard to come by, but is it really their fault? Hasn’t society conditioned them to be the exact opposite of that?

 Here are 13 things emotionally mature men do and 13 goals for men who want to be like them:

-1) Accept feelings
+1) Accept feelings.

 Hiding or suppressing your natural feelings doesn’t make you emotionally mature.
 It is not that you don’t feel sadness or pain, but you struggle to stay calm and unmoved.
 Experiencing them in their complete intensity allows you to handle them better.
 Running away from them will only prolong your discomfort.

-2) Conscious of harmful patterns
+2) Conscious of harmful patterns.

-When life puts you in situations that stir your emotions, you can either allow the emotions to flow and respond accordingly, or ignore the turmoil.
+When life puts you in situations that stir your emotions, you can either allow the emotions to flow and respond accordingly or ignore the turmoil.
 If you choose the latter, you would try to fight your emotions or distance yourself from the situation.
 This is called fight or flight response.
 These damaging patterns will continue to surface.

-3) Put their best efforts to be emotionally mature
+3) Put their best efforts to be emotionally mature.

-If you are someone who has always fought or avoided emotions, but are still reading this article, it’s clear that at some level you have opened up to self-reflection.
+If you are someone who has always fought or avoided emotions, but is still reading this article, it’s clear that at some level you have opened up to self-reflection.
 If you have begun to wonder how it is to experience emotions and feelings, you intend to be emotional maturity.

-4) Learn from the old patterns
+4) Learn from the old patterns.

 However, even after identifying how damaging the old patterns are, you continue to remain in them, you will face the same issues.
 On the other hand, you can save yourself by doing whatever it takes to be vulnerable to emotions and feelings.

-5) Openly communicate their feelings
+5) Openly communicate their feelings.

-Being passive for long, leaves you in a state of mind in which you don’t know what to do with the emotions when you allow them to flood your mind and soul.
+Being passive for long leaves you in a state of mind in which you don’t know what to do with the emotions when you allow them to flood your mind and soul.
 You can write your feelings in a diary or talk to someone you can trust.